-Pin Name Pin No. I/O Status After Reset Description DC Characteristics Comment USB_BOOT 46 DI - Force the module into Pull it up to LDO9A_1V8 will force download mode the module to download mode.
+Pin Name Pin No. I/O Status after Reset Description DC Characteristics Comment USB_BOOT 46 DI PD Force the module into download mode Force the module to enter download mode by pulling this pin up to LDO9A_1V8 before the module turns on.
 A test point is recommended to be reserved.
-GNSS_LNA_EN 194 DO - GNSS LNA enable control Only used for the internal testing.
-Keep it open.
-NFC_CLK 181 DO -
+GNSS_LNA_EN 194 DO PD GNSS LNA enable control NFC_CLK 181 DO - NFC clock The default output frequency is 38.4 MHz.
+CBL_PWR_N 186 DI - Initiate power-on when grounded The module cannot be turned off when this pin is pulled down.
+If unused, keep it open.